Sigma-Delta-Blah/PlatformerJoy/README.md

 Twidles thumbs in a corner slowly plotting the overthrow of his superiors *cough* *cough* Joe.. *cough* *cough*
       and maybe Matthew *cough* *cough*
+      and he slowly peices together his stargate portal in order to conquer new lands for himself...